Cart:

 Highest Gold Price Ever Achieved:

-Gold's current record high was achieved on July 16th, 2024, at $2,483 per troy ounce.
 This follows a trend of new record setting highs for gold in recent history.
 A new high was reached on August 7, 2020, when it surpassed $2,074 per ounce.
-This remarkable milestone was primarily driven by a combination of factors, including the economic uncertainty caused by the COVID-19 pandemic, low-interest rates, a weakening U.S. dollar, and increased demand for safe-haven assets.
-Just a short few years later, another new high was reached on May 4, 2023, when gold hit $2,080.72.
+This remarkable milestone was primarily driven by the economic uncertainty caused by the COVID-19 pandemic, low-interest rates, a weakening U.S. dollar, and increased demand for safe-haven assets.
+Just a few short years later, another new high was reached on May 4, 2023, when gold hit $2,080.72.
 This was sparked by demand fueled by the collapse of Silicon Valley Bank, as wealthy investors rushed to get their money out of banks at risk of failure and into gold.
 As the FDIC only insures up to $250,000 per account, someone with considerably more money in the banking system stood to lose a lot of money.
 After SVB’s collapse, several other high-profile banks failed.
 In general, catastrophe tends to spur demand for safe-haven assets like gold, which leads to stronger prices.
-Another new record was established just seven months later on December 3rd, 2023 of $2,135 per troy ounce.
+Another new record was established just seven months later on December 3rd, 2023, of $2,135 per troy ounce.
 In this case, one of the board members of the Federal Reserve made remarks to the public that indicated rate cuts may be imminent in 2024.
 The potential of lower interest rates makes gold attractive because it serves as a hedge against inflation and offers a lower opportunity cost when yields on other investments decrease.

 Gold Price Appreciation Over Time: